puppetlabs/puppet-specifications/language/types_values_variables.md

 ---
 There are two kinds of types in the Puppet Programming Language; *Puppet Types*, and the types of the underlying runtime "platform" language - the *Platform Types*.

 Many of the types in the type system are *Parameterized Types* which means that a *Base Type* can be further specialized.

+When describing types, the term **assignability** (in different forms) is used to describe the relationship between two types such that a Type T is assignable from a type T2 if all possible values having type T2 are also values of type T. This can also be expressed as
+"a type T2 is assignable to a type T", or "T accepts T2" (as a short form of "A variable typed T accepts an assignment of a value of type T2").
+As an example; "The type ´Numeric´ is assignable from the type ´Integer´".

 ### Platform Types